the website work better, as well as to provide information on how

 Grass cutting is very dependent on the weather.
 In the same way that you would struggle to cut your lawn whilst it is raining, long wet grass can clog up the blades in our tractors and mowers.
 Long grass also tends to flatten a little when it's wet, so it's more difficult for the cutting heads to cut the grass to a consistent height.
 As the weather improves so will the quality of cut.

-Motorways and Trunk Roads are cut by Highways England
+Motorways and Trunk Roads are cut by National Highways